Home > Analyses > Industrials > Core & Main, Inc.

 Opportunities

-- Expansion in smart meter and infrastructure modernization
+- Expansion of smart meter and fire protection markets

 Threats